SamDonohoo/3RAD_Protocols/README.md

 >   * *a working stock will need to be made before beginning.
 Our lab creates several i5 adapter sets in 8-strip PCR tubes and i7 adapter sets in a 12-strip for easy grab use.
 DO NOT THAW UNUSED STOCK.*
 > * Standardized DNA (20 ng/µL)

 *Materials Note: only take out enzymes/polymerase from freezer when they are ready to be used.
-No need to thaw unless specifically mentioned below!*
+Buffers for Digestion and Ligation can be thawed prior to Digestion step (at start of day)*

 ### 1a.
 Create Master Mix and Add Adapters + DNA
 **Master Mix**